Patient Support Services

-- Counseling individual and family sessions are available by appointment with our counselor, Richard Osburn LMSW, LMFT, BCD, DCSW.
+- Counseling individual and family sessions are available by appointment with one of our counselors.
 Referrals to other agencies are also available.

-- Home or office visits are available with licensed social worker, Holly Snellenberger, LLMSW.
-She can explain your options.
+- Home or office visits are available with one of our licensed social workers.
+They can explain your options.

 - Limited financial aid for urgent, non-medical needs (with approval)

 - Provide transportation to medical appointments and occasional chore service

 - PALS Offers emotional support from trained cancer survivors with a similar cancer

 - Wigs, turbans, nutritional supplements, and other supplies

 Caring for a loved one with cancer presents unique challenges whether your loved one is in the hospital or at home.
 You don’t have to navigate the cancer experience alone.